← Back to 史記

 3

 Ji Bu was serving as the Governor of Hedong when, during the reign of Emperor Wen, certain people praised his worthiness.
 Emperor Wen summoned him, intending to appoint him as the Imperial Censor-in-Chief.
 But then others reported that although he was brave, he became belligerent when drunk and was difficult to deal with.
 Ji Bu arrived and was kept waiting at the state guesthouse for a month before being granted an audience and then dismissed.
-Ji Bu then stepped forward and said, 'I have no merit but have stealthily received favor, awaiting punishment in Hedong.'
-Your Majesty summoned me without cause—this person must have deceived Your Majesty about me;' Now I have arrived, received no duties, and been sent away—someone must have slandered me to Your Majesty.
-Indeed, for Your Majesty to summon me because of one person's praise and dismiss me because of one person's slander—I fear that those with knowledge throughout the empire who hear of this will have means to peek at Your Majesty's character.'
-The Sovereign was silently ashamed.
-After a long while he said, 'Hedong is my most important commandery, so I specially summoned you.'
+Ji Bu then stepped forward and said, "Your servant has no merit yet has stealthily received favor, and stands awaiting punishment in Hedong.
+Your Majesty summoned me without cause—someone must have deceived Your Majesty about me; Now I have arrived, received no duties, and been sent away—someone must have slandered me to Your Majesty.
+If Your Majesty summons me because one man praises me and sends me away because one man slanders me, I fear that perceptive men throughout the empire, once they hear of it, will have reason to look into Your Majesty's judgment."
+The Emperor fell silent, ashamed; after a long while he said, "Hedong is my vital commandery, so I specially summoned you."
 Ji Bu took his leave and returned to his post.

 4